-How to write philosophy papers, online philosophical discourses, graduate schools in philosophy and organizations within the region can all be found within the resource links below.
+Resources for how to write philosophy papers, online philosophical discourses, graduate schools in philosophy and organizations within the region can all be found below.

 These may be useful to students taking philosophy courses and/or majoring in philosophy.
 Use these as supplements to (not substitutes for) live interaction with your professors.